a-detiste/cruft-ng/README.md

 cruft-ng, a rewrite of Debian 'cruft' engine
 ============================================

-Cruft is built as a main shell scripts that spawn hundreds of helper processes (other shell scripts, perl programs, C programs).
+Cruft was built as a main shell scripts that spawn hundreds of helper processes (other shell scripts, perl programs, C programs).